coreos/rpm-ostree/doc/treefile.md

  * `selinux`: boolean, optional: Defaults to `true`.
 If `false`, then no SELinux labeling will be performed on the server side.

+ * `boot_location`: string, optional: Historically, ostree put bootloader data in /boot.
+However, this has a few flaws; it gets shadowed at boot time, and also makes dealing with Anaconda installation harder.
+There are 3 possible values:
+    * "legacy": the default, data goes in /boot
+    * "both": Kernel data in /boot and /usr/lib/ostree-boot
+    * "new": Kernel data in /usr/lib/ostree-boot

  * `bootstrap_packages`: Array of strings, mandatory: The `glibc` and `nss-altfiles` packages (and ideally nothing else) must be in this set; rpm-ostree will modify the `/etc/nsswitch.conf` in the target